fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-network-linux-lab.md

 sudo etherape
 ```

+Next, start **Firefox** and do some online research.
+See how hosts and their connecting links grow an shrink in size while surfing the internet.

 ### Sample output

 ![itop](./img/biti-ipm-network-linux-etherape.png)

-In contrast to other network monitors, Etherape visualizes the logged connections in a graphical representation.
-The approach of the open source program is intuitive: Each IP address is graphically represented as a node, connection lines trace the transmitted data.
-The thickness of the lines shows the data volume of the corresponding connection between the nodes and the color of the lines shows the protocol used in each case.
+Unlike other network monitors, Etherape visualizes the logged connections in a graphical representation.
+The approach of the open source program is intuitive: each IP address is graphically represented as a node, connection lines trace the transmitted data.
+The thickness of the lines shows the data volume of the corresponding connection between the nodes and the color of the lines represents the various types of traffic.

 ### References

-Online documentation:
+Check out the online documentation for more details:

 [Etherape on Sourceforge](https://etherape.sourceforge.io/)